x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-a-staged-migration/perform-a-staged-migration.md

 7. Follow the instructions provided for your DNS hosting provider.
 The TXT record usually is chosen to verify domain ownership.

-   You can also find the TXT or MX value specific to your Office 365 tenant by following instructions in [Gather the information you need to create Office 365 DNS records](https://support.office.com/article/77f90d4a-dc7f-4f09-8972-c1b03ea85a67).
+   You can also find the TXT or MX value specific to your Office 365 organization by following instructions in [Gather the information you need to create Office 365 DNS records](https://support.office.com/article/77f90d4a-dc7f-4f09-8972-c1b03ea85a67).

    After you add your TXT or MX record, wait about 15 minutes before proceeding to the next step.